 To ensure that there is equity, inclusion, and openness in your workplace, you need an ALLY.
 Our mission is to accelerate enhanced connections, productive careers, and effective skills that would lead to equitable energy transitions.

 ALLY’s Energy Academy partners with organizations that are committed to the principles of diversity and inclusion.
-We work across all forms of energy and believe its necessary to address the intersections of society.
+We work across all forms of energy and believe it’s necessary to address the intersections of society.
 From gender to ethnicity to generation to neuro-diversity to veterans to underrepresented talent pools, we believe energy transition is key to representation, inclusivity, equity, and growth.

 Contact us to know how we can help your organization catalyze an equitable energy transition.